-In this article, we will give you a brief overview of the current stage of Website Design Industry in Vietnam, a few things to note if you want to utilize the services here or need to launch websites that target this market.
-As a Digital Service Provider ourselves, we will try our best to give you un-biased reviews and instructions on how to pick the best solution for your next website project.
+In this article, I will give you a brief overview of the current stage of Website Design Industry in Vietnam, a few things to note if you want to utilize the services here or need to launch websites that target this market.
+As a Digital Service Provider ourselves, I will try my best to give you unbiased reviews and instructions on how to pick the best solution for your next website project.

 “ Website is quickly becoming an essential marketing channel in Vietnam. ”

-Many websites in Vietnam look like they were made 10 years ago with busy, cluttered design and and terrible user experience.
+Many websites in Vietnam look like they were made 10 years ago with busy, cluttered designs and terrible user experience.
 You may think this is limited to just small companies in Vietnam, and you will find yourself dead wrong.
-Many of the worst websites in Vietnam belong to huge companies in various industries, it seems like these businesses never use their own websites and online services just to see how difficult it is to navigate and use their sites.
+Many of the worst websites in Vietnam belong to huge companies in various industries.
+It seems like these businesses never use their own websites and online services just to see how difficult it is to navigate and use their sites.

-The cost of designing a website in Vietnam is quite reasonable compared to the rest of the world; we have an article covered the website design pricing in Vietnam which may give you a hint.
-When it comes to website design service in Vietnam, there can be a huge difference among the price quotes from different service providers.
-Most business would opt for cheaper quotation due to the lack of understanding how service providers calculate the cost of a website and the differences among the options.
+The cost of designing a website in Vietnam is quite reasonable compared to the rest of the world; I have an article that covered the website design pricing in Vietnam which may give you a hint.
+When it comes to website design services in Vietnam, there can be a huge difference among the price quotes from different service providers.
+Most businesses would opt for cheaper quotations due to the lack of understanding of how service providers calculate the cost of a website and the differences among the options.
 To respond to this emphasis on price, many digital agencies here resort to 2 options:

 Beware of the cheaters.
-Some website design agencies in Vietnam claim that they create bespoke website for their customers while what they actually do is modifying pre-made templates with a few minor changes.
+Some website design agencies may claim that they create bespoke websites for their customers while what they actually do is modifying pre-made templates with a few minor changes.
 This action is unfair for both the businesses and other agencies that actually do a proper job.
 Authentic Web design & Digital Marketing agencies need to be upfront with the clients if they are going to use templates/pre-made elements or not.

-There is one HUGE issue with using template approach
+There is one obvious issue with using the template approach

 “ This is the e-banking portal of BIDV, one of the biggest banks in Vietnam.
 You may notice the year in the screenshot, yes it still looks exactly the same after 7 years.
 Please imagine me as a website developer spent 1 full hour trying figure out how to use its e-banking service with all the worst cursing and yelling you can imagine. ”